-Epilepsy Foundation New England Organizational Summary 2018
+Epilepsy Foundation New England Organizational Summary 2019

-Epilepsy Foundation New England is a 501 c 3 nonprofit organization whose mission is to lead the fight to overcome the challenges of living with epilepsy and to accelerate therapies to stop seizures, find cures, and save lives.
-Epilepsy Foundation New England is an independent affiliate of Epilepsy Foundation of America; we serve the approximately 100,000 people in Maine, Massachusetts, New Hampshire, and Rhode Island affected by epilepsy and the people who care for them.
+Established in 1983, Epilepsy Foundation New England is a 501 c 3 nonprofit organization whose mission is to help people and families affected by epilepsy in New England.
+Epilepsy Foundation NE is an independent affiliate of Epilepsy Foundation of America whose mission is to lead the fight to overcome the challenges of living with epilepsy and to accelerate therapies to stop seizures, find cures, and save lives.
+We work to serve the approximately 100,000 people in Maine, Massachusetts, New Hampshire, and Rhode Island affected by epilepsy and the people who care for them.
 Our vision statement is Help for Today, Hope for Tomorrow.

-Established in 2009, the Epilepsy Foundation New England Donation Center is an LLC of Epilepsy Foundation New England.
-Thanks to a partnership with Savers, the Donation Center collects clothing and household items that are resold through 14 regional thrift stores.
-Proceeds fund approximately $500,0000 in Epilepsy Foundation New England programs and services per year.
+Established in 2009, the EFNE Donation Center is an LLC of Epilepsy Foundation NE.
+Thanks to a partnership with Savers, the Donation Center collects clothing and household items that are resold through 15 regional thrift stores.
+Proceeds fund approximately $500,0000 in Epilepsy Foundation NE programs and services per year.

-Staffed by regional Field Service Managers, Councils contribute to networking and community-building activities for the epilepsy community in their area; conduct outreach to help build a network of people with epilepsy and their loved ones in their area; select and help run programs and activities that engage and connect people with epilepsy and their loved ones to each other and to the Foundation; support fundraising activities such as our Walk for Epilepsy; act as ambassadors for Epilepsy Foundation New England; support advocacy work in the region/state; and work as individuals and as a Council to implement strategies that decrease the stigma of epilepsy.
+Epilepsy Foundation NE is governed by a 20-member volunteer Board of Directors.
+A 30-member Professional Advisory Board provides Strategy, Advice, Outreach to Epilepsy Foundation NE and act as Ambassadors for our mission.
+Western MA, ME, NH, and RI Councils provide leadership for the epilepsy community in their regions and ensure that Epilepsy Foundation NE is attuned to each area’s strengths and challenges.
+Staffed by regional Field Service Managers, Councils contribute to networking and community-building activities for the epilepsy community in their area; conduct outreach to help build a network of people with epilepsy and their loved ones in their area; select and help run programs and activities that engage and connect people with epilepsy and their loved ones to each other and to the Foundation; support fundraising activities such as our Walk for Epilepsy; act as ambassadors for Epilepsy Foundation NE; support advocacy work in the region/state; and work as individuals and as a Council to implement strategies that decrease the stigma of epilepsy.

 Epilepsy Resource and Support Center